 What are Monarch Family Services?

 Monarch Family Services are offered as a new way to emphasize the “rebuilding families” part of our mission.
-Our Family Counseling Services offer an education group, as well as individual, couple, and group counseling to the loved ones of those suffering from Substance Use Disorder (SUD).
+Through our Monarch Family Services, the loved ones of those in recovery are provided the opportunity to receive their own, essential care in an educational format.

 What is education group?

-Education group is the first step in Monarch Family Services.
-During this period, participants are given the opportunity to learn and grow in a once a week, four time program at no charge.
+Education group is the core of our Monarch Family Services.
+During these services, participants are given the opportunity to learn and grow in a once a week, four time program at no charge.
 Within the that time, family members will learn more about not only their loved one’s recovery, but also about themselves and one another as they connect over shared experiences.

 Intensive Outpatient Counseling (IOP)